ryansheehy0/Neo-C/Readme.md

 # Neo-C
 Neo-C is a programming language like C++, but tries to have a consistent and pleasant to use syntax.
 It has relatively simple features and tries not to be overly complex.
 It isn't backwards compatible C++.

+- A language designed to solve all of my problems with C++.
+- How use Syntax highlighting
+  - Copy and past into ~/.vscode/extensions

 <img src="./neo_c_logo.svg" width=400>

 <!-- TOC -->